 (OPride) —It has been two years since 17-year-old Ethiopian born Amira Abase shocked the world by leaving behind her life in London and moving to Syria.
-Amira, a British citizen, runaway without informing her parents to link up with Daesh, also known as the Islamic State of Iraq and Syria (ISIS), a murderous outfit that have ran rampant in parts of Syria and Iraq, conquering lands and massacring thousands of civilians.
+Amira, a British citizen, ran away from home without informing her parents to link up with Daesh, also known as the Islamic State of Iraq and Syria (ISIS), a murderous outfit that have ran rampant in parts of Syria and Iraq, conquering lands and massacring thousands of civilians.

 Amira, who absconded with two classmates in February of 2015, reportedly lived in Raqqa for about a year.
 For a time, she was active on social media, boasting of assimilating well in her new surroundings and even transmitted jihadi propaganda on her platforms.